craigwatson/puppet-vmwaretools/README.markdown

 ##Reference

 ###Facts:
-* `vmwaretools` - Detects any existing VMware Tools installations and, if found, reports the installed version.
+* `vmwaretools_version` - Detects any existing VMware Tools installations and, if found, reports the installed version.

 ###Classes:
 * `vmwaretools::install::exec` - Declares all `exec` commands run by the module.